 Chapter 5 Fire-Retardant Coatings for Building Materials

 5.1 Application.
-These requirements shall apply to fire-retardant coatings such as paints and other surface coatings used to reduce certain burning characteristics of building materials.
+These requirements shall apply to fire-retardant paints and other surface coatings applied to building materials used for interior finish to reduce flame spread and smoke development.

 5.2 General.